athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ## Clojure CLI

-The `Clojure CLI` is made up of the following subprograms:

-- [clj/clojure] - a bash script
-- [tools.deps.alpha] a clojure library (commonly referred to as `deps`)
-- [deps.edn] - an [edn] file with a specific structure

-And here is what it looks like to use the `Clojure CLI` and some of the things it can do:
+The `Clojure CLI` is a CLI program.
+Here is what it looks like to use the `Clojure CLI` and some of the things it can do:

 **Run** a Clojure repl